 Upon completion of the assessment process, new students (see exemptions) are expected to attend an orientation/advisement session.
 The sessions, which last about two hours, are designed to acquaint the student with the many programs and support services available at the college and to assist the student in selecting his/her first semester courses.
-A schedule of these sessions is available in the Admissions Office.
+The Orientation can be completed in person or on-line.
+A schedule of these sessions is available in the Counseling Office.